jjvanzon/JJ.SaveText/Framework/CodeAnalysis/ReadMe.txt

-﻿JJ.Framework.CodeAnalysis performs checks on coding style that can be automatically executed while a programmer is typing it in.
+﻿JJ.Framework.CodeAnalysis performs some code style checks that can be automatically executed while a programmer is typing it in.